 Contact the Dean of Students at firstname.lastname@example.org.
 In order for Dallas International to make reasonable accommodations, it is the responsibility of students with disabilities to establish their ADA status to the satisfaction of the Dean of Students.
 Request for accommodation must be presented in writing to the Dean of Students at least 30 days prior to registration.

-No, we do not.
-However, students are required to carry health insurance for themselves and their immediate families during their time of study at Dallas International and must show proof of coverage at the time of registration.
+Non-international students are strongly encouraged to obtain health insurance coverage for themselves and their families during their time of study at DIU.
+Students are welcome to find a plan that meets their needs.
 For more information please visit our Student Health Insurance page.

-No, we do not own or operate our own health center, but our students and their families, by contract, have access to the SIL International Health clinic facilities during the time they are enrolled in classes on campus.
+No, DIU does not own or operate a health center.
+However, DIU students and their families, by contract, have access to the SIL International Health clinic facilities during the time they are enrolled in classes on campus.

-Will I need a car while I am at Dallas International?
+Will I need a car while I am at DIU?